fermayo/dpm/README.md

 and it will create all command aliases in `.dpm/`.
 Run it every time you update `dpm.yml`.

-Add this to your `$PATH` so the commands are available from the root of your project:
+### Using project commands

-    export PATH=$PATH:./.dpm
+From the project root, run the following to enable its installed commands:

-### Using commands
+    dpm activate

-Once commands are installed, just use them as if they were installed in your OS, from the project root:
+Then, just execute them as if they were installed in your OS:

     $ go version
     go version go1.7.5 linux/amd64